poinck/ocelot/README.md

 Things to come (order is priority):
 - lock screen on lid-close (provided as systemd.unit-file)
-- lock screen before hibernate or standby
+- lock screen before hibernate or standby (provided as systemd-unit-file)
 - take screenshot, using `scrot`

 Things *NOT* to come: